cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 11.9.2 (2022-10-14) =
+* Removed some autoloading on wp_options
+* Checked for compatibility with WooCommerce 7.0

+= 11.9.1 (2022-10-14) =
+* Fixed an issue with shipping costs formula calculations

+= 11.9.0 (2022-10-10) =
+* Fixed an issue with review names not getting retrieved and showing warnings in the logs
+* Fixed an issue where a data variable was not an integer and showed warnings in the logs

+= 11.8.9 (2022-10-07) =
+* Firstname and first character of an users lastname are now being used in Google review feeds

+= 11.8.8 (2022-10-01) =
+* Added a htmlspecialchars call on review names

+= 11.8.7 (2022-09-07) =
+* Added the rich product content field to the Google Shopping template

+= 11.8.6 (2022-09-06) =
+* Added the release date field to the Google Shopping template

+= 11.8.5 (2022-09-02) =
+* Changed the update_option for cron_projects to non autoload

 = 11.8.4 (2022-08-17) =
 * Added an option to enable/disable returning of only basic attributes in the field mapping and rules and filters drop-downs